A Challenge to Do the Write Thing

 - Judging And Selection Of Winners: Members of UBJJ and college students from throughout Utah will conduct initial reviews.
 A panel of VIP judges will select National and State Finalists.

 - State Awards Luncheon: April.
-Contest finalists, their teachers and a parents will be invited to attend an awards luncheon where national finalists will be announced.
+Contest finalists, their teachers and parents will be invited to attend an awards luncheon where national finalists will be announced.

 - National Recognition Week: July, in Washington D.C.
 The winning students, their teacher and parent will be sent to participate with winners from across the country in the National Recognition Week.